 Maintained quality of life

 Better sex, better control

 Due to the fact that the surgeon has a very clear image of the anatomy of the operative site, they can move more precisely around the nerves and the structures that are responsible for dysfunction of the urinary bladder and sexuality.
-For this reason, the da Vinci technique considerably reduces the risk of postoperative erectile dysfunction and of the problem of urinary incontinence.
+For this reason, the robotic technique considerably reduces the risk of postoperative erectile dysfunction and of the problem of urinary incontinence.